CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 1. **assets**: grouped by type.
 These are generally unattended configs or scripts that have been templated to include environment-specific information.
 Contains named subdirectories (more on that later).
 2. **os**: Individual documents describing family, version, kernel/image location, and boot/installation options for any operating systems used by host groups.
-3. **host_groups**: Individual documents combining operating system and unattended asset information to describe a target host state.
+3. **boot**: Individual documents combining operating system and unattended asset information to describe a target host state.
-4. **sites**: One or more sites (each in it's own subdirectory) that share the same host_group, os, and asset definitions.
-Each site includes environment-specific information (Vaquero Agent URLs/certs, subnets, other metadata), and an inventory of hosts that apply host_group definitions to machines.
+4. **sites**: One or more sites (each in it's own subdirectory) that share the same boot, os, and asset definitions.
+Each site includes environment-specific information (Vaquero Agent URLs/certs, subnets, other metadata), and an inventory of hosts that apply boot definitions to machines.

 ```
 .
 ├── assets
 ├── os
-├── host_groups
+├── boot
 └── sites
 ```